awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.LowLevelAPI.md

 Note the following about this request:
 + The `Authorization` header contains information required for DynamoDB to authenticate the request\.
 For more information, see [Signing AWS API Requests](http://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) and [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *Amazon Web Services General Reference*\.
 + The `X-Amz-Target` header contains the name of a DynamoDB operation: `GetItem`\. \(This is also accompanied by the low\-level API version, in this case `20120810`\.\)
-+ The payload \(body\) of the request contains the parameters for the operation, in JSON format\.
++ The payload \(body\) of the request contains the parameters for the operation in JSON format\.
 For the `GetItem` operation, the parameters are `TableName` and `Key`\.

 ## Response Format<a name="Programming.LowLevelAPI.ResponseFormat"></a>

 Upon receipt of the request, DynamoDB processes it and returns a response\.
-For the request shown above, the HTTP\(S\) response payload contains the results from the operation, as in this example:
+For the request shown previously, the HTTP\(S\) response payload contains the results from the operation, as shown in the following example.

 ```
 HTTP/1.1 200 OK